 Solo backpacker lessons learned from mistakes & experience

 Long term solo backpacking, for me, is incredible, It’s changed my life for the better and the biggest education I’ve ever had.
 And, it’s not just me, there’s millions of us long term solo backpackers who love it.
 I’m sure while you’ve been doing your research, trying to decide if long term solo backpacking is for you, you’ve seen, read and watched countless blogs, vlogs and articles on solo backpacker tips right?

 How is that research going?
 Do you feel prepared for life on the road living out of your backpack?
 Can you envision being a solo backpacker?
 Just you and the open road, experiencing amazing places, cultures and people all over the world?
 Yeah you can see it right, I bet you’re excited and smiling at the thought of it.

 Or are you on the flip side, do you feel underprepared to be a solo backpacker?
 Maybe anxious, nervous or even scared about taking that first daunting step alone?
 If you are, don’t worry you’re not alone.
 This post is for you, offering you some valuable solo backpacker tips & lessons.

 Solo backpacking lessons: Your education starts

 All of us long term solo backpackers have been in your position once.
 It doesn’t matter if you feel excited or scared, long term solo backpacking will be a step into the unknown.
 And, it doesn’t matter if you think you’re prepared for it.

 What I mean is, no amount of planning, or research will truly prepare you for long term solo backpacking life.
 Sure you might have your route and plan sorted, what type of transport you’ll take, where you want to stay and what you want to see and do.
 But the everyday solo backpacking life, that will be an education.

 For your first trip no matter how confident or fearful you are, you will be a novice, newbie solo backpacker.
-But through your trip you’ll gain experience, and over time, the longer you travel it will turn you into a seasoned backpacker.
+But through your trip you’ll gain experience, and over time, the longer you travel it will turn you into a seasoned solo backpacker.